 Elise is a sweet natured, layered display typeface, with a few layers but a wealth of options.
-From the feminine to the fun to the nostalgic, Elise is a capable and personable set.
-Best used big and with color, you’ll always find an occasion for Elise’s charm.

 This short biography of John Baskerville was published in 1914 by Josiah Henry Benton, an American lawyer and author.
 Baskerville, born in Worcestershire, set up as a writing-master and letter-cutter in Birmingham, but later built up a business in ‘japanning’, the imitation of Japanese lacquer work, from which he made his fortune.
 He began working as a type-founder and printer around 1750, and made innovations not only in typefaces but also in paper, ink and printing machines.
 The quality of his books made them collectors’ items.

 If you want a hard copy of the book, Cambridge University Press is planning to publish one in October.

 Antonio Basoli was an Italian artist that lived during the 18th and the 19th century, and worked mostly in Bologna.
 Among other things, he created these beautiful architectural alphabet engravings called Alfabeto Pittorico.

 The Neon Museum Boneyard in Las Vegas has a two-acre campus which includes an outdoor exhibition space, known as the Boneyard, featuring more than 150 signs, a visitors’ center housed inside the former La Concha Motel lobby, and the Neon Boneyard North Gallery which houses additional rescued signs and is used for weddings, special events, photo shoots and educational programs.